ferraroluc/mikrotik/README.md

 # Scripts for Mikrotik

 Compilation of scripts for Mikrotik routers/switches.

 ## List of scripts

+- `certs-creator`: create IKEv2 certs
+- `certs-updater`: renew IKEv2 certs
-* Email-EveryMonth: Send an e-mail every 1st day of the month
+- `email-sender`: send an e-mail every 1st day of the month
-* EoIP_tunnel-logging: log information on changes in the EoIP tunnel
+- `EoIP-logging`: log information on changes in the EoIP tunnel
-* EoIP_tunnel-onoff_layer_2: turn on/off EoIP tunnel with a layer 2 ping
+- `EoIP-onoff-layer2`: turn on/off EoIP tunnel with a layer 2 ping
-* EoIP_tunnel-onoff_layer_3: turn on/off EoIP tunnel with a layer 3 ping
+- `EoIP-onoff-layer3`: turn on/off EoIP tunnel with a layer 3 ping
-* Firewall-MAC_device: create firewall rules with an IP address taken from the DHCP server
+- `firewall-mac`: create firewall rules with an IP address taken from the DHCP server
-* IPSec_tunnel-reset: reset the EoIP tunnel if it does not respond
+- `IPSec-reset`: reset the EoIP tunnel if it does not respond
-* Power_Internet_Problem-logging: If another Mikrotik stops responding ping, save the date to a file
+- `logging-internet`: if another Mikrotik stops responding ping, save the date to a file
-* Provider_Report: Log if the provider connection is bad
+- `logging-power`: save power state in file
+- `logging-report`: save connection quality in file
-* USB_4G_modem-reset: if the EoIP tunnel is not active, it will restart it
+- `usb-4g-reset`: if the EoIP tunnel is not active, it will restart it

 ## Schedule the script

 On the terminal of the device:

 ```
 /system scheduler
 add comment="Ejecuta SCRIPT X" interval=1m name=schedulerName on-event=scriptName policy=\